 “We get campers out to teach them about our culture — what, why and how we do things,” says Bernard.
 “But it’s all blended in with our many social events, which makes the experience seamless and entertaining.”

 Kluskap Ridge RV & Campground is nestled, surrounded by pristine nature, on a mountain ridge near Englishtown with views overlooking St. Ann’s Bay.
-The quiet retreat — home to RV and tent sites, vacation apartment rentals, rustic cabins and teepees — is just one kilometre from the busy Cabot Trail scenic highway.
+The quiet retreat — home to RV and tent sites, vacation apartment rentals, rustic cabins, and teepees — is just one kilometer from the busy Cabot Trail scenic highway.